 “You won’t believe this!” he screams on the phone.
 “Look, we totally have to re-do this, it will blow!”

 Jasper gives you ideas: Make it a bit different, more love and less shake-it-for-me, more life, a hint of desperation, like Djinee’s “Ego,” make it distinctive or it will get drowned in the sea of songs out there.
-As you work, they chat—what Genevieve Nnaji did, what Rihanna wore, a Kenyan artist called Wangechi Mutu, a black American painter called Kehinde Wiley—they chat, analyzing, dissecting, in the manner of young people whose lives are defined only by their personal dreams and pop culture.
-Spiced with long digressions by Chuka on the world and why the world sucks.
-Suddenly Jasper asks, “You don’t follow politics?”
+As you work, they chat—a Genevieve Nnaji film that is coming out, a new Rihanna song, a Kenyan artist called Wangechi Mutu, a black American painter called Kehinde Wiley—they chat, analyzing, dissecting.
+You have never been with people like them before, people talking all day about art and stuff, everybody knowing everything, nobody not knowing what tomorrow holds.
+The entire evening spiced with long digressions by Chuka on the world and why the world sucks.
+Jasper turns to you, “You don’t follow politics?”

 Fortunately, Jasper doesn’t act as though you should know better, so you turn back to “Baby Mama.”
 You spend the next three hours in the sitting-room writing, humming, thinking.
-You need to urinate, you walk inside and push Chuka’s room door to ask where the toilet is, and you see them: Jasper sitting astride Chuka, both bare-bodied.
+You need to urinate, you head inside and push Chuka’s room door to ask where the toilet is, and you see them: Jasper, naked, sitting astride Chuka.
 Jasper turns away slowly, like he doesn’t care.
 Chuka bends his head, looks around.
 “I’m sorry,” you say quickly, backing out, embarrassed.

 A week later, Chuka calls and says, “Tune in to BCA, they’re playing it!”